-The AI Act further mandates comprehensive data governance practices for MDAIs, specifying that datasets for training, validation, and testing must be relevant, sufficiently representative, and, to the best extent possible, free of errors and complete (AI Act Article 10).
-When training, validating and testing the MDAIs on datasets, manufacturers/providers must ensure that the data pool is sufficiently representative of the target population, and specific the selection criteria employed as well as the decisions related to the size of the performance study population (see IVDR Annex XIII part 2.3.2 (m).
-Providers must implement procedures ensuring data transparency and integrity and examine the data in view of possible biases, with detailed documentation of compliance.
+The AIA further mandates comprehensive data governance practices for MDAIs, specifying that datasets for training, validation, and testing must be relevant, sufficiently representative, and, to the best extent possible, free of errors and complete (AIA Article 10, recital 67).
+When training, validating and testing the MDAIs on datasets, manufacturers/ must ensure that the datasets are sufficiently representative of the target population, and specific the selection criteria employed as well as the decisions related to the size of the performance study population (see IVDR Annex XIII part 2.3.2 (m); Article 10 para 3 AIA).
+Manufacturers must implement procedures ensuring data transparency and integrity and examine the data in view of possible biases, with detailed documentation of compliance.

 For further information on generation on clinical evaluation (MDR) / performance evaluation (IVDR) of MDSW, see MDCG 2020-1.

-What requirements are in place under the AI Act, MDR and IVDR to ensure monitoring and mitigation of unwanted bias in MDAI?
+What requirements are in place under the AIA, MDR and IVDR to ensure monitoring and mitigation of unwanted bias in MDAI?

-The AI Act mandates that providers of AI systems implement data governance and management practices appropriate for the intended purpose, including view of possible biases that are likely to affect the health and safety of persons, have a negative impact on fundamental rights or lead to discrimination prohibited under Union law, especially where data outputs influence inputs for future operations
+The AIA requires MDAI manufacturers to implement data governance and management practices appropriate for the claimed intended purpose, including with a view of possible biases that are likely to affect the health and safety of persons, have a negative impact on fundamental rights or lead to discrimination prohibited under Union law, especially where data outputs influence inputs for future operations

-Furthermore, it requires providers to implement appropriate measures to detect, prevent and mitigate possible biases identified (Article 10 (g ) and (f) AIA).
+Furthermore, manufacturers must implement appropriate measures to detect, prevent and mitigate possible biases identified (Article 10 (g ) and (f) AIA).

-Article 12 AIA outlines requirements on record keeping arising from logging capabilities implemented for AI Systems that can facilitate the traceability i.e. identification of situations whereby an MD AI system may present a risk due to potential bias in the training, validation or testing data sets in the initial system development or as a result of substantial modification.
-The AIA, as one of the essential requirements, requires all high-risk AI systems have technical capabilities for the automatic recording of events (logs) over lifetime of the system.
+In addition, Article 12 AIA outlines requirements on record keeping arising from logging capabilities implemented for MDAI that can facilitate the traceability i.e. identification of situations whereby an MD AI may present a risk due to potential bias in the training, validation or testing data sets in the initial system development or as a result of substantial modification.
+The AIA, as one of the essential requirements, requires all high-risk AI systems have technical capabilities for the automatic recording of events (logs) over the lifetime of the MDAI.

-The record-keeping and logging requirements under the AIA also involves sufficiently representative datasets analysing relevant data provided by the deployers (Article 72, par.
+The record-keeping and logging requirements under the AIA also involve sufficiently representative datasets analysing relevant data provided by the deployers (Article 72, par.
 2 AIA).
-The MDR and IVDR complements this by requiring that clinical data used in device evaluation be robust and reliable, ensuring that AI medical devices perform consistently across the intended use population (MDR, IVDR Annex XIV).
-Documentation (e.g. Annex II and III) of these activities and their effectiveness is required by all three regulation (see also next questions).
+The MDR and IVDR complements this by requiring that clinical data used in device evaluation be robust and reliable, ensuring that MDAI perform consistently across the intended use population (MDR, IVDR Annex XIV).
+Documentation (e.g. Annex II and III) of these activities and their effectiveness is required by all three regulations (see also next questions).

-Furthermore, the requirements for appropriate record keeping via logging capabilities as part of post-market monitoring (as referred to in Article 72 AIA and MDR/IVDR PMS requirements + MDR/IVDR Annex III) aims to ensure that manufacturer put in place appropriate mechanisms to detect possible bias not originally detected in pre-market activities or as a result from post-market learning.
+Furthermore, the requirements for appropriate record keeping via logging capabilities as part of post-market monitoring (as referred to in Article 72 AIA and MDR/IVDR PMS requirements + MDR/IVDR Annex III) aim to ensure that manufacturer put in place appropriate mechanisms to detect possible bias not originally detected in pre-market activities but rather as a result post-market monitoring or learning.

 How does the AIA define different types of data required to demonstrate compliance of the AI system?
-Training data, validation data, testing data.

-(29) ‘training data’ means data used for training an AI system through fitting its learnable parameters;
+Article 3 (29) AIA defines ‘training data’ as data used for training an AI system through fitting its learnable parameters;

-(30) ‘validation data’ means data used for providing an evaluation of the trained AI system and for tuning its non-learnable parameters and its learning process in order, inter alia, to prevent underfitting or overfitting;
+Article 3 (30) AIA ‘validation data’ means data used for providing an evaluation of the trained AI system and for tuning its non-learnable parameters and its learning process in order, inter alia, to prevent underfitting or overfitting;

-(31) ‘validation data set’ means a separate data set or part of the training data set, either as a fixed or variable split;
+Article 3 (31) AIA ‘validation data set’ means a separate data set or part of the training data set, either as a fixed or variable split;